adamsilver/fdpb/03-Book-A-Flight.md

 #### What about the future?

 Jeremy Keith often talks about the web being a *continuum*[^10].
-What he's means is, web is constantly changing.
+He means the web is constantly changing.
 New browsers are released frequently.
 All of them have varying features and capabilities.
-At any particular moment in time, we need to think about what level of support (or optimisation) makes sense for a given feature.
+At any particular moment in time, we need to think about what level of support makes sense for a feature.

-As we said earlier, desktop browser support for the native input is lacking.
-As choosing a date is crucial, we've decided to plug the gap (for now, at least).
-In future, things could change.
-When support improves, we can change tacts.
+As we said earlier, there is a lack of browser support on desktop.
+Choosing a date is crucial, so we decided to plug the gap.
+In future when support improves, we can change tacts.
 We may choose not to support the rapidly diminishing number of users that would otherwise experience the degraded text box.
 Practically speaking this means removing the Javascript.
 This gives users a faster experience and us less to maintain.

 #### Date picker component